 Recommendation

-In case the position transfer is associated with changes in compensation, meaning fields in the Job Information block like, for example, pay scale group, pay scale level, FTE, etc., have been adapted, the HR administrator should check if the changes in the employee’s compensation information are displayed as expected!
+For country AU, in case the position transfer is associated with changes in compensation, meaning that in the Job Information block fields like, for example, pay scale group, pay scale level, FTE, etc., have been adapted, the HR administrator should check if the changes in the employee’s compensation information are displayed as expected!
 Make sure that in the Compensation Information block, for a particular Pay Component the values of fields Pay Group, Amount, and Frequency fit to each other.
 If this is not the case, you need to adapt this manually as follows: select the Clock (History) icon next to the Compensation Information block.
 In the Change History part of the upcoming Compensation Information Changes dialog box, select the appropriate record and choose the Edit button.
 Adapt the data as appropriate and save the record.

 Note

-In case corrections to the job information of an employee need to be made without going through any approval processes, the HR Administrator can perform these corrections and add a note to the updates performed.
+For country AU, in case corrections to the job information of an employee need to be made without going through any approval processes, the HR Administrator can perform these corrections and add a note to the updates performed.
 For this, the HR Administrator can proceed as follows:

 Log on to Employee Central as an HR Administrator.